antirez/aocla/README.md

 Note that in this implementation, deeply nested data structures will produce many recursive calls.
 This can be avoided using *lazy freeing*, but that's not needed for something like Aocla.
 However some reader may want to search *lazy freeing* on the web.

-Thanks to our parser, we can take an Aocla program, in the form of a string, parse it and get an Aocla object (`obj*` type) back.
+Thanks to our parser (that is just a more complex version of the initial day 13 puzzle parser, and is not worth showing here), we can take an Aocla program, in the form of a string, parse it and get an Aocla object (`obj*` type) back.
 Now, in order to run an Aocla program, we have to *execute* this object.
 Stack based languages are particularly simple to execute: we just go form left to right, and depending on the object type, we do different actions:

 * If the object is a symbol (and is not quoted, see the `quoted` field in the object structure), we try to lookup a procedure with that name, and if it exists we execute the procedure.
 How?
 By recursively executing the list bound to the symbol.
 * If the object is a tuple with single characters elements, we capture the variables on the stack.